m3rcer/m3rcer.github.io/_posts/redteaming/PhishOPS/2022-06-09-spamfilterbypass.md

 > mx: means all hosts listed in the MX records are allowed to send emails for your domain and any other hosts are disallowed.

 > \~all: indicates that emails from your domain should only come from hosts specified in the SPF record.
-Use the following command to verify you've succesfully added the record: `dig example.com txt +short`
+Use the following command to verify you've successfully added the record: `dig example.com txt +short`

 ![Image](https://raw.githubusercontent.com/m3rcer/m3rcer.github.io/master/_posts/redteaming/PhishOPS/images/postfix_install_21.png)